blimmer/emberconf-2017-recap/slides.md

 * tumblr is not an ember app
 * done as part of a hack-day
 * created POC in Ember and React
-* testiment to ember's addon-community and ease-of-use
+* testament to ember's add-on community and ease-of-use

 ---